-What led me into the Laundromat was my interest in laundry, which I have captured on the line for many years, and in many locales.
-I have long loved the beauty of refurbished cloth – the transformation from soiled to clean.
-It was winter in Chicago when I wondered where people dry their clothes when it is too cold to hang them on the line after they are washed.
-Ah, in a Laundromat!
-I had no preconceived idea of what I would find.
-I just went looking for laundry, without expectations and open to the experience.
+What led me into the Laundromat in February was my interest in laundry, which I have captured on the line for many years, and in many locales.
+I have long loved the beauty of the transformation from soiled to clean cloth.
+I went looking for laundry without expectations, open to the experience.
 I took photos of the dryers with the various colors of clothing revolving through the window of the machine.